 6. There are currently over 2.9 million nurses in the United States.

 The job outlook of nursing is pretty incredible for the future, as the RN workforce is expected to grow to 3.2 million by 2022, according to the U.S Bureau of Labor Statistics.
 Why is nursing in such high demand?
 People are living longer, but sicker, and the need for greater nursing care is the solution to that.
 Plus, there are hundreds of types of nurses needed for specific conditions and illnesses.
 Although there is plenty of room for more nurses all over the world, this is not to say the market isn’t competitive.
 Because of the nature of the job, employers and hospitals are typically very selective in the new grads hired.
 Nursing is tough!

 7. General nursing practices are universal all over the world.

-8. Nursing students make up more than half of all health profession students.
+8. Nursing students make up more than half of all health professional students.

-Most nurses work in hospitals, but like mentioned above, there are nearly 3 million RNs practicing in the United States.
+Most nurses work in hospitals, but as mentioned above, there are nearly 3 million RNs practicing in the United States.
 Want to work in a school?
 What about hospice care?
 Thought about nursing in the homes of patients?
 There is a long list of possible locations and job titles that determine where a nurse will work.
-Some non-hospital nursing careers include: nurse midwife, forensic nurse, nurse educator, school nurse, academic nurse writer, and legal nurse consultant.
-With a nursing degree and specialized training, nurses dont only have to work in hospitals anymore!
+Some non-hospital nursing careers include nurse-midwife, forensic nurse, nurse educator, school nurse, academic nurse writer, and legal nurse consultant.
+With a nursing degree and specialized training, nurses don’t only have to work in hospitals anymore!